Make a Pledge to Participate

 COMMUNITY MARKETS

-Regular crop swaps, volunteer opportunities and community workshops are just some of the benefits of signing a pledge to participate in our Village wide effort to Grow a Vibrant Community!
+Regular crop swaps, volunteer opportunities and community workshops are just some of the benefits our Village wide effort created to Grow a Vibrant Community!

-Are you interested in mentoring beginning gardeners?
+Are you interested in mentoring beginning gardeners in 2026?
 Seasoned green thumbs, please advise!
-Bring your project ideas and past season garden and landscape photos to our season opener meeting APRIL 11th at NOON
+Bring your project ideas and past season garden and landscape photos to our FALL PLANNING MEETING, NOV 8th, 2-3pm at the Hall.